Grachi: Unpublished episode

 This is a TV special containing some deleted scenes.
 It has been released on August 19, 2011.
 Principally, the episode focuses on Diego and his powers.

 Quiero Mis 16

 It's a fictional story, set during the preparations for Matilda's sixteenth birthday.
 It has been released on August 25, 2011.

 Music

 Life's Wonderfully Magical, Volume 1

 The soundtrack of the first season was released in Latin America on June 7, 2011.
 The album includes 14 songs used in the series sang mostly by Isabella Castillo, some others of the cast and Latin artists.
 The simple theme of the series was released on April 1, 2011, with its accompanying video.
 The second single from the album, Tu Eres Para Mi, was released on July 21, 2011.
 Distributed by Universal Music and Warner Music.
 A live concert tour was created to promote the album in North America, South America and Europe.
-The album peaked No. 1 in Mexico and achivied a diamond certification in that country.
+The album peaked No. 1 in Mexico and achieved a diamond certification in that country.